Shuaichen-He/land/README.md

 Normally you should follow the instructions below.

-1. `git clone https://github.com/esmwg/ldas.git -o esmwg` to clone this repository.
-The `-o` flag sets `esmwg` as the remote name of this GitHub repository.
+1. `git clone https://github.com/riems/land.git` to clone this repository.
-2. Optionally, `git checkout -b develop esmwg/develop` to create a local `develop` branch that tracks the remote `develop` branch on GitHub.
+2. Optionally, `git checkout -b develop origin/develop` to create a local `develop` branch that tracks the remote `develop` branch on GitHub.
 You may replace `develop` to `module-*` if it is the branch that you would like to base your work on.
 The same applies to the following instructions.
 3. `git checkout -b <your_own_branch> develop` to create your own branch based on the local `develop` branch.
 4. Edit and commit on your own branch.
-5. `git pull esmwg develop:develop` pulls the remote `develop` updates into the local `develop` branch.
+5. `git pull origin develop:develop` pulls the remote `develop` updates into the local `develop` branch.
 During your work, others may have pushed their work to the GitHub repository.
 6. `git merge develop` merges the updates into your own branch.
-7. `git push eswmg <your_own_branch>:feature-<your_branch_on_GitHub>` pushes your work to a GitHub branch prefixed by "feature-".
+7. `git push origin <your_own_branch>:feature-<your_branch_on_GitHub>` pushes your work to a GitHub branch prefixed by "feature-".
 The "feature-" prefix is mandatory.
 It is also much easier to identify yourself in the branch name, such as "feature-zh-correct-a-bug".
 8. Open the GitHub website, create a Pull Request to merge your own branch into the `develop` branch or a `module-` branch.
 9. You can still edit your local branch after the Pull Request.
 Just push again will automatically update the Pull Request.
 10. If the Pull Request is accepted, delete your own branch using `git branch -d <your_own_branch>`.
 If the Pull Request is rebased or squashed remotely, you should force the deletion: `git branch -D <your_own_branch>`.